Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

 Generally, most Canadians use a car loan or an unsecured personal loan to finance their vehicle purchases.
-However, some people prefer to pay cash for a car.
-Paying for a large purchase with cash can be a great idea as you’ll save on interest and you won’t have to go into debt.
+However, some people prefer to pay cash for a car, which can be a great idea as you’ll save on interest and you won’t have to go into debt.
 However, cars are a serious expense, one that needs to be budgeted for properly.
-Is it worth paying cash for a car if it costs upwards of $10,000 or should you get a car loan?
+Is it worth paying cash for a car, or should you get a car loan?

 Can You Pay Cash For A Car?

-Sellers may prefer to have some paper trail of the transaction.
+Some sellers may also prefer to have some paper trail of the transaction.
 Plus, car dealers may want to have access to buyers’ banking information to verify the legitimacy of the funds and ensure the money isn’t laundered, stolen, or even counterfeit.

 How To Pay Cash For A Car